Skip to main content

 • Delivering food.

-On your 21st birthday, these restrictions will no longer apply.
+On your 21st birthday, these limitations will no longer apply.

 Q: I have been convicted of a crime.
 What are the eligibility requirements for getting a service permit?